spitfire8790/learn2code/Phase-0-Absolute-Beginnings/Module-0.2-HTML-Fundamentals.md

 ### Links: Connecting Property Information

 Links connect related information and enable user navigation.
-For property websites, consider these link types:
+For websites, consider these link types:

 **Navigation links**: Connect to main site sections **Property detail links**: Lead to full property information **External links**: Connect to maps, schools, or local amenities **Contact links**: Enable phone calls or email communication

-**Best practices for property website links:**
+**Best practices for website links:**
 - Use descriptive text that explains the destination
 - Indicate when links open in new windows
 - Ensure links work on touch devices